GED Language Arts Study Guide: Interpreting Nonfiction

 - Does the title or introduction provide any information about who the author is?

-- An author with an M.D. or Ph.D. in their name indicates they are knowledgeable.
+- An author with an M.D. or Ph.D. in their name could be a knowledgeable expert.

 - Does the content of the text suggest that they are an expert in what they are writing about?